Back to Blog

 A good rule of thumb is 15-30 cards per chapter for a standard textbook.
 Short chapters with mostly narrative content might only need 10.
 Dense chapters packed with formulas and definitions could justify 40.
 The goal is to capture every testable concept without creating cards for background information or examples you will not be quizzed on.

 If you find yourself creating more than 40 cards for a single chapter, you are probably including too much detail.
 Step back and ask: "Would this actually appear on an exam?"
 If the answer is no, skip it.
 You can always add cards later if you realize you missed something important.
+For more on card design principles, see our guide on making flashcards from textbooks.

 Turn notes into cards